 Here are some of the best Amazon Fire HD tablets, Samsung tablets, Amazon Kindle Fire tablets, and Apple iPad models that can be your kid’s new Wi-Fi-enabled study buddy.

 Samsung Kids Galaxy Tab E Lite

-With built-in educational apps from Dreamworks, Sesame Street, and National Geographic, your kid’s going to learn more from this tablet than you do from yours.
+With built-in educational tablet apps from Dreamworks, Sesame Street, and National Geographic, your kid’s going to learn more from this tablet than you do from yours.
 (Facebook is not a “productivity” app.)
 You can also lay down the screen time law with automated time-outs, app category restrictions, and zero in-app purchases.
 Never again wonder how $500 got spent on Kim Kardashian: Hollywood “popularity points.”

 Ages: 3 – 7

 If you insist on keeping Apple in the family, go the more affordable, child-sized route with the newest iPad Mini.
 It’s thin, it’s light, and all of that means it’s easier for your kid to keep his hands on.
 But, better get a badass protective case just in case.
 And if your kid is the next Spielberg (the cool Jaws one, not the Bridge of Spies one), the kids tablet’s HD camera will help them create their first student film.
 They’re might not even be a student, yet!